eduardojvieira/website/src/data/post/top-5-industrial-automation-trends-in-2025.md

 - Assembly of complex components
 - Material handling in dynamic environments
 - Hazardous task execution with human supervision

-The integration of cobots into manufacturing processes typically yields a 25-30% increase in productivity while improving workplace safety and reducing repetitive strain injuries among workers.

 ## 4. Industrial IoT (IIoT) Ecosystems